sarang0909/knowledge_graph_api/README.md

 ## About
 This is a project developed to create a code template for knowledge graph production ready api.
-Please note that information extraction model training is not done in this project.We've just used babel library and processed it's output.
+Please note that information extraction model training is not done in this project.We've just used <a href="https://github.com/Babelscape/rebel">rebel</a> library and processed it's output.

 The basic code template for this project is derived from my another repo <a href="https://github.com/sarang0909/Code_Template">code template</a>